How to recover data from Apple Fusion Drive (Core Storage and APFS)

 - Scan the reconstructed storage to find the lost folders and files.

-To rescue the lost data you will have to perform the a storage scan.
+To rescue the lost data you will have to perform a storage scan.
 To do this get the respective tool from the toolbar, deactivate all extra file system types and press "Start scan".

 - Choose which recovered items you need, select and copy them to another storage.